Velocity Summit – 2019

 Transforming with Velocity

 Registration and Breakfast

-Keynote: What is Driving Transformation Across Enterprise?
+Keynote: What is Driving Transformation Across Enterprises?

 Rapid technological advancements, shifting consumer expectations, and evolving definitions of relationships between employers and employees is compelling organizations of all sizes, across all industries, across geographies to reimagine what their strategies should be and how they’re going to execute them.

 The data suggest that grappling with these issues is more pressing than ever.
 The pace of change is only quickening, titans of yesteryear are unceremoniously falling to the wayside, and faster, more nimble upstarts are creating value while larger, better-heeled competitors are figuring out that they’re even competing.

 The fuel that drives companies’ ability to achieve its business outcomes largely resides in people, who may be inside or outside of a given company.
 What people are needed to execute strategy — and the capabilities needed to achieve goals — isn’t an HR question; it’s a business question.

 Jenny Dearborn, former Chief Learning Officer at SAP